Handbook

 c.
 Third Offense: Suspension pending review by school & district administration for recommendation for expulsion, police referral and restitution.

-22. Weapons
+25. Weapons

 In accordance with federal, state, and district policies, no weapons are permitted on school grounds.
 Anyone who has reason to believe a weapon is on a school site, bus, or at a school-sponsored activity has a duty to report that information to the site administrator, police officer, or any adult supervisor.
 Possession is defined as, but not limited to, having a weapon on one’s person or in an area subject to one’s control in a school environment.
-Definition: A “weapon” means any object, device, instrument, or substance designed as a weapon or through its use is capable of threatening or producing bodily harm, or which may be used to inflict self-injury, including, but not limited to:

 - all firearms, loaded or unloaded, functional or non-functional, look-alike or facsimile of a real weapon, or any other device or instrument having the appearance of a weapon